 4. Subsidies in the Netherlands on making your house more sustainable.

-In the Netherlands, the government stimulate to make your house more sustainable.
+In the Netherlands, the government stimulates to make your house more sustainable.
 There are national subsidies and local subsidies.
 So it can happen that Eindhoven has different subsidies than Veldhoven, Waalre or Geldrop.

-On this website, you will find in Dutch, what subsidies are available.
+On this website, you will find information in Dutch, what subsidies are available.